band/aipraxisLab/README.md

 ## docSummaryPlus

 - The lab bench for experiments and explorations into document summarization and Q&A
+- cf. `Laboratory Project Notebook.md` for work notes

 ## workbench

 - assorted code fragments and experiment materials

 ## License